SAN ANTONIO - The Brooke Army Medical Center identified the likely source of a Legionella bacteria outbreak.

-Because there were two or more cases of Legionnaires’ disease reported at the same facility within 365 days, it was considered an outbreak, per the Emerging and Acute Infectious Disease Guidelines, Whetstone said in a statement.
+Two other cases were reported in August.
+Because there were two or more cases of Legionnaires’ disease reported at the same facility within 365 days, it was considered an outbreak, per the Emerging and Acute Infectious Disease Guidelines from the Department of State Health Services, Whetstone said in a statement.

 Legionnaires’ disease is a severe form of pneumonia, or lung inflammation usually caused by infection, caused by exposure to the Legionella bacteria, according to the Mayo Clinic.
 It is very rare, with fewer than 20,000 cases reported in the U.S. per year.

-According to officials with the Centers for Disease Control and Prevention, there is a low risk of contracting Legionnaires' disease for most healthy people.
+According to officials with the Centers for Disease Control and Prevention, most healthy people have a low risk of contracting Legionnaires' disease.
 Mayo Clinic officials report that older adults, smokers and people with weakened immune systems are particularly susceptible to Legionnaires' disease.

-Those experiencing symptoms (upper respiratory or flu-like) should contact their medical provider.
+Those experiencing upper respiratory or flu-like symptoms should contact their medical provider.

 Copyright 2018 by KSAT - All rights reserved.